LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Soderlind.rst

-We note that through appropriate selection of the parameters :math:`k_1 - k_5`, this controller may create a wide range of proposed temporal adaptivity controllers, including the PID, PI and I controllers.
+We note that through appropriate selection of the parameters :math:`k_1 - k_5`, this controller may create a wide range of proposed temporal adaptivity controllers, including the PID, PI, I, as well as Gustafsson's explicit and implicit controllers, :cite:p:`Gust:91` and :cite:p:`Gust:94`.
 As a convenience, utility routines to create these controllers and set their parameters (as special cases of the SUNAdaptController_Soderlind) are provided.